Lewy Body Dementia

 Lewy Body Dementia Association Research Center of Excellence

 UNC Neurology has been named a LBDA Research Center of Excellence (RCOE) by the Lewy Body Dementia Association (LBDA), the leading advocacy group dedicated to raising awareness and advancing research about Lewy body dementia (LBD).
-This collaboration features 25 preeminent academic medical research centers across the United States, coordinated by Mayo Clinic.
+Coordinated by Mayo Clinic, this collaboration features 25 preeminent academic medical research centers across the United States.

 The LBDA RCOE program provides a centralized, coordinated research resource, supporting an expanded effort in conducting clinical trials related to LBD while helping to provide expert clinical care for patients, families and caregivers.